BLCM/OpenBLCMM/windows-processing/README.md

 and a collection of DLL files (ten of them, currently).
 These can be zipped up and distributed!

-**Note:** The compilation process will currently complain about a `sun.java2d.d3d.D3DRenderQueue.flushNow` method not being found, but that *is* required to be in the native-image config files, otherwise selecting the main folder dropdown in file dialogs will crash the EXE.
+**Note:** Liberica NIK 23 currently complains about a *lot* of classes not being found, right near the beginning of the compilation process.
+It starts out with a couple of warnings about `sun.java2d.d3d.D3DRenderQueue.flushNow` and then proceeds to list just about everything AWT/Swing related from inside `reflect-config.json`.
+Still, the compilation process seems to work fine anyway, and the EXE runs just fine, too.

 ### Normalizing JSON